 Invest in women and fund the female leaders of tomorrow

-Fund our WEP Academy so that we can train more women to be campaigners and activists so that the politics of the future prioritises equality.
+Fund the WEP Academy so that we can coach and support more women to be campaigners and activists enabling them to make change happen.

 The WEP Academy will equip women from across the UK with the skills, knowledge and confidence to become active in politics and in their communities to deliver change and empower others.

 - Invest in and mobilise a diverse range of women as activists, community organisers, campaigners, and candidates;

 - Field more politically-literate, media-savvy, campaign-confident women in elections across the UK, e.g. local, town councils, Police and Crime Commissioners, metropolitan mayor, and Westminster elections;

 - Raise the profile of WEP and the issues we campaign for, and provide role models to women and girls so that we can increase both participation and representation in politics.

 In order to deliver this programme we need your support to fund:

 - Staff to administer and deliver the Academy